axelvaindal/meteor-event/README.md

 # meteor-event

 ## ABOUT
 An event based declaration package for MeteorJS.

+## DESCRIPTION

-If you have ever worked with PHP frameworks such as Symphony or Laravel before using Meteor, you must have notice a lot of things are handled thanks to Event Based Declaration.
+If you have ever worked with some PHP frameworks such as Symphony or Laravel before using Meteor, you must have notice a lot of things are handled thanks to Event Based Declaration.

-The idea is simple : you fire an event and you have a class which is able to handle it and process things.
+The idea is simple: you fire an event and you have a class which is able to handle it and process things.
-This is very useful when you have to process similar treament in different part of your application whenever something occurs.
+This is very useful when you have to process similar treaments in different part of your application whenever something occurs.
 For example, you may have to send a notification email each time a user is doing some specific treament.

 This is exactly what you can do thanks to this package.

 Let's see how.

-The package is based on two classes named `Event` and `EventListener` which provides basic behavior.
+The package is based on two classes named `Event` and `EventListener` which provide basic behavior.
 Thus, you just have to inherit from these classes in order to create an Event Based Application.

+All of this is only available server-side (you cannot use this package in a Blaze Template or a React component).

 ```
-// in a listener.js file (server side only)
+// in an listeners.js file (server side only)
 export const UserActionListener = class UserActionListener extends EventListener
 {
+	constructor()
+	{
+		super(
+		{
+			name: "UserActionListener",
+			listenTo: ["user.addEmail"]
+		});
+	}

 	handle(event)
 	{
-		// here I can do whatever treatment is needed in order to handle the event
+		console.log("I am the " + this.name + ".");
+		console.log("I handle the event named " + event.name + ".");

+		// You can process here on your event

+		// If the handle method returns true, the propagation is stopped.
+		return true;
 	}
 };

-// in an event.js file (server side only)
+// in an events.js file (server side only)
 export const UserAddEmailEvent = class UserAddEmailEvent extends Event
 {
-	construtor(name, address)
+	construtor(options)
 	{
-		super(name);
+		super(options.name);
-		this.email = address;
+		this.email = options.address;
 	}
 };

 // in the server.js file (or a startup file loaded server side)
 Meteor.startup(function()
 {
-	let listener = new UserActionListener("UserActionListener", ["user.addEmail"]);
+	let listener = new UserActionListener();
 });

 ```